 Whether the predecessor auditor responds honestly and clearly to inquiries made by the prospective auditor.
-Especially in the case where the predecessor auditor is aware of information or circumstances concerning material misstatements in the financial statements that affected or could affect the audit opinion, whether the predecessor auditor provides such information to the prospective auditor;
+In particular, in cases where information on material misstatements that have had or could have had an impact on the audit opinion is identified, whether such information is provided to the prospective auditor without omission;

-- Whether the prospective auditor makes inquiries required under the audit standards to the predecessor auditor, including the reason for the replacement of the audit firm, and the status of measures against fraud risks, to determine whether or not to accept the engagement; - Whether the prospective auditor and the predecessor auditor mutually confirm and respectively create and store detailed records of the processes performed for the handover of the engagement; - Whether the audit firm confirms that the handover is properly conducted, by having the engagement team report the status of the handover to an appropriate department or a person who does not belong to the engagement team; and - Whether in cases where the conclusion of audit contract has been canceled or an existing contract has been terminated in response to illegal conduct, the predecessor auditor, pursuant to a request from the prospective auditor, provides the prospective auditor with all facts and information concerning confirmed and suspected illegal or suspicious conduct that the predecessor auditor deems that the prospective auditor needs to know prior to determining whether an audit engagement can be accepted.
+- Whether the prospective auditor, in order to appropriately judge whether or not to accept an audit engagement, makes inquiries of the predecessor auditor on all matters required under the audit standards, such as reasons for the replacement of the audit firm and the status of responses to fraud risks; - Whether the prospective auditor and the predecessor auditor mutually confirm and respectively create and store detailed records of the processes performed for the handover of the engagement; - Whether the audit firm confirms that the handover is properly conducted, by having the engagement team report the status of the handover to an appropriate department or a person who does not belong to the engagement team; and - Whether in cases where the conclusion of audit contract has been canceled or an existing contract has been terminated in response to illegal conduct, the predecessor auditor, pursuant to a request from the prospective auditor, provides the prospective auditor with all facts and information concerning confirmed and suspected illegal or suspicious conduct that the predecessor auditor deems that the prospective auditor needs to know prior to determining whether an audit engagement can be accepted.